Leadership & Strategy in a Changing World

 “Change is about people and we must focus on the human element when we implement new strategies.”

 Joseph Kopser is a lifelong problem solver committed to building the teams needed to take on our toughest challenges.
-In addition, he is a technology entrepreneur and expert in transportation, smart cities, urban mobility, energy, national security issues as well as an Army combat veteran.
 Currently he serves as an Executive-in-Residence at the McCombs School of Business at the University of Texas.
 In addition, he is President of Grayline where he works with people and companies to bring together experts, data, and solutions to help companies and public institutions manage disruptive change.
 Prior to co-founding Grayline, Joseph co-founded and served as CEO of RideScout, before it was acquired by Mercedes-Benz in 2014.
 Joseph served in the U.S. Army for 20 years earning the Combat Action Badge, Army Ranger Tab and Bronze Star.
 He is a graduate of West Point with a BS in Aerospace Engineering and also received a Masters from the Harvard Kennedy School in 2002.
 Read Joseph’s full bio.

 Bret Boyd